omerwe/S-PCGC/README.md

 # S-PCGC
 Heritability, genetic correlation and functional enrichment estimation for case-control studies

 S-PCGC is an adaptation of stratified LD score regression [(S-LDSC)](https://www.nature.com/articles/ng.3404) for case-control studies.
-Similar to S-LDSC, S-PCGC can estimate genetic heritability, genetic correlation and functional enrichment.
+Like S-LDSC, S-PCGC can estimate genetic heritability, genetic correlation and functional enrichment.
 However, S-PCGC is explicitly designed for case-control studies rather than quantitative phenotypes.
 This can make a large differnce, especially in the presence of strong non-genetic risk factors.
 Parts of the S-PCGC code are adapted from S-LDSC with permission.

 The main features of S-PCGC are:
 1. **S-PCGC is designed for case-control studies**.
 Such studies include many subtleties not accounted for by methods designed for quantitative phenotypes like S-LDSC.